-Shontavia Johnson joined the Drake University Law School faculty in 2010.
-She teaches Introduction to Intellectual Property, Trademark and Unfair Competition Law, Internet Law, Entertainment Law, and Property Law.
-She was recently placed on the prestigious Fulbright Specialist roster and was named a 2016 A. Leon Higginbotham Fellow by the American Arbitration Association.
+Named one of the Top 40 Young Lawyers in the US by the American Bar Association, Shontavia was recently placed on the prestigious Fulbright Specialist roster and named a 2016 A. Leon Higginbotham Fellow by the American Arbitration Association.

-Shontavia’s research focuses on intellectual property law, entrepreneurship, and innovation, and includes such topics as the protectability and reach of unregistered trademarks used on the Internet, the impact of the America Invents Act on startups and entrepreneurs, the role of the Thirteenth Amendment when permanent tattoos embody commercial trademarks, and viral meme trademarks.
-Her publications have appeared in the Berkeley Technology Law Review, the Michigan Telecommunications and Technology Law Review, the John Marshall Review of Intellectual Property Law, and the Arkansas Law Review.
-Shontavia has taught intellectual property law to students in the U.S. and abroad and served as a consultant to both startups and large corporations.
+Shontavia’s publications have appeared in the Berkeley Technology Law Review, the Michigan Telecommunications and Technology Law Review, the John Marshall Review of Intellectual Property Law, and the Arkansas Law Review.
+Shontavia has taught law to students in the U.S. and abroad and served as a consultant to both startups and large corporations.

 In 2014, Shontavia’s article, Trademark Territoriality in Cyberspace: An Internet Framework for Common Law Trademarks, was awarded the International Trademark Association Ladas Memorial Award, a competition that identifies the best article in the world on a trademark law topic.
 That same year, her article, Memetic Theory, Trademarks & the Viral Meme Mark, won third place in the competition.
 Shontavia has received the Iowa Organization of Women Attorneys Gertrude Rush Award, the South Carolina Governor’s School for Science and Mathematics Outstanding Alumnus Award, and the Jackie Robinson Foundation 42 Under 40 Alumni Award.
 In 2013, Shontavia was also named one of 40 Lawyers Under 40 by the National Bar Association and IMPACT.